oscdoctest/Qi-Docs/docs/indexes.rst

     "Properties": [recordedProperty]
   });

-Events are ordered first by Time and then by Recorded.
-Thus a collection of times would be sorted as follows
+If the Order was swapped and Recorded was set to zero, the results would sort as follows:

 +------------+----------------+-------------------+
 | **Time**   | **Recorded**   | **Measurement**   |